Denissychev1/node-challenge/README.md

 ## My thoughts

+First of all, I decided to work in dev- branch, because whatever I do, I do it in a my own branch.
+I faced a problem with running tests as I am a Windows user and it is not allowed to add any variables in terminal.
+So, reading about this issue in internet had helped me.

 I faced a problem with deciding, which way of validating request is better.
 As I first thought I decided to get SQL-query with column names of expense table.
 Then check, whether user's filter/sort query column exists in column array.
 After a short time of thinking, I realised that I do not want to go to db in order to take columns -